MicrosoftDocs/mixed-reality/enthusiast-guide/headset-display.md

 ## My PC or headset displays flicker, flash, or remain black when using a Surface PC

 * Make sure you're using an HDMI adapter that supports HDMI 2.0.
 Many older HDMI adapters only support 1080p resolution, which is insufficient for Mixed Reality headsets.
-* Make sure your graphics driver is up to date.
+* Make sure your graphics driver is up-to-date.
 Check Windows Update and the PC or graphics card manufacturer's website for an updated graphics driver.
 * Some Surface devices are incompatible with Windows Mixed Reality.
 Learn more about [Surface compatibility and requirements](windows-mixed-reality-minimum-pc-hardware-compatibility-guidelines.md#windows-mixed-reality-and-surface).

 ## My headset display doesn't work after I shut down and do a fast startup